 Where is the Public Health Summer School held and how do I get there?

-All courses and workshops will be held at the University of Otago, Wellington campus (next to Wellington Hospital).
+All courses (except Introduction to Pacific Health (Auckland - see below *) will be held at the University of Otago, Wellington campus (next to Wellington Hospital).

 University of Otago, Wellington